alex-tch/Suffix-Trees/README.md

 # Suffix-Trees
-This folders contains set of LISP programs for implementing suffix trees and some standard functions with them.
+This folders contains set of LISP programs for implementing suffix trees and suffix arrays with some standard functions.

 1. Create-Suffix-Tree.lisp main function which creates suffix tree using one or multiple strings.
 Need to setup global constant +delimeter+ which will be used for separating input strings e.g. (defconstant +delimeter+ "#").
 Examples:
 (make-suffix-tree '("xabx")) generates list: